ShauryaVerma17/RAG/README.md

 ## Azure

 This folder contains the method to call an Azure OpenAI service hosted on... well, Azure.
-There's 2 subfolders one contains the code to talk to a gpt model, the other is to make calls to Dalle3 (It doesn't work since we don't have working endppoints and keys, but the syntax is available if you wanna learn)
+There's 2 subfolders one contains the code to talk to a gpt model, the other is to make calls to Dalle3.
+The third folder is for talking to a chat bot which uses data given by us as it's grounding truth.
+(It doesn't work since we don't have working endppoints and keys, but the syntax is available if you wanna learn)